ZakMorrison2024/my_phone_is_no_snitch/README.md

 # My Phone is No Snitch

+## This for fun ... nothing else ...

 ## Overview

 **My Phone is No Snitch** is a script designed to enhance personal privacy by deleting all files from specific directories on your Android device when a secret unlock code is entered.
 It works alongside **Termux** and **Tasker** to integrate functionality with the Android lock screen.